AutarkLabs/open-enterprise/README.md

 ## App Overview

-The Planning Suite is a collection of five Aragon Apps that supports the following:
+Open Enterprise is a collection of five Aragon Apps that supports the following:

 - **Allocations:** The Allocations app is used to propose a financial allocation meant to be distributed to multiple parties.
 Allocation proposals are forwarded to the Dot Voting app.
 The percentage of the allocation amount distributed to each party is determined based on the results of the Dot Vote.
 - **Address Book:** Maintain a list of Ethereum addresses mapped to human-readable names.
 The Address Book will enable a more user-friendly way to access and review common addresses a DAO uses for Allocations and Dot Voting.